redbrick/open-governance/documents/Common-Room-Guidelines.md

 2.1 Violations of the Dignity and Respect at Work and Study Policy as outlined [Here](https://www.dcu.ie/policies/dignity-and-respect-work-and-study-policy), will result in an immediate escalation to Dublin City University.

-2.2 Not adhering to the guidelines outlined out in section 3, may result in an escalation to Dublin City University at the discretion of the common room committee.
+2.2 Not adhering to the guidelines outlined out in section 3, may result in an escalation to Dublin City University.
+This escalation will be done by the common room committee.
+This will only occur in the case of serious violations, but it will be an immediate action.

 ## 3. Guidelines